Breed Standards : Gun Dog Group : Braque Francais, de Petite Taille

 MUZZLE - Somewhat shorter than the skull.
 Broad and rectangular, sometimes convex in profile.
 The toplines of the skull and muzzle are slightly divergent.
 The lips are less pendant than on the Gascogne type.

-TEETH - The Braque Francais De Grande Taille has a complete set of evenly spaced, white teeth meeting in a scissors or level bite.
+TEETH - The Braque Francais De Petite Taille has a complete set of evenly spaced, white teeth meeting in a scissors or level bite.

 Disqualifications: Overshot or undershot bite.

 NOSE - Broad, brown in color, with well opened nostrils.